- Hardware Resources

-GPUs or graphics processing units were originally used to process data for computer displays.
+GPUs, or graphics processing units, were originally used to process data for computer displays.
 While they are still used for this purpose, beginning in around 2008, the capabilities of GPUs were extended to make them excellent hardware accelerators for scientific computing.
+GPUs are used alongside a CPU to make quick work of numerically-intensive operations.

 While a CPU has ones or tens of processing cores, a GPU has thousands.
 In both cases the processing cores can be used in parallel.
 For certain workloads like image processing, training artificial neural networks and solving differential equations, a GPU-enabled code can vastly outperform a CPU code.
 Algorithms that require lots of logic such as "if" statements tend to perform better on the CPU.

-Consider a code that reads in a matrix from a file, computes the inverse of the matrix and then write the inverse to a file.
+Consider a simple code that reads in a matrix (or 2-dimensional array of numbers) from a file, computes the inverse of the matrix and then writes the inverse to a file.
 Such a code can of course be ran using only a CPU.
-However, if the matrix is large then the speed of the computation would be limited by the small number of cores in the CPU.
+However, if the matrix is large then the speed of the computation would be limited by the capacity of the CPU.
 A GPU can be used in this case to run the code faster.

-There are typically three main steps to executing a function (a.k.a. kernel) on a GPU in a scientific code: (1) copy the input data from the CPU memory to the GPU memory, (2) load and execute the GPU kernel on the GPU and (3) copy the results from the GPU memory to CPU memory.
+There are typically three main steps required to execute a function (a.k.a. kernel) on a GPU in a scientific code: (1) copy the input data from the CPU memory to the GPU memory, (2) load and execute the GPU kernel on the GPU and (3) copy the results from the GPU memory to CPU memory.
 Returning to our example above, the matrix would be read by the CPU and then transferred to the GPU where the matrix inverse would be carried out.
 The result would then be copied back to the CPU where it could be written to a file.
 This example illustrates the idea that a GPU is an accelerator or a piece of auxiliary hardware that can be used in tandem with a CPU to quickly carry out a specific numerically-intensive task.